ABOUT AMANDA

 I got my start on the East Coast, where I founded

 Boston Public Speaking.
 I love coaching and leading workshops on both coasts.
+Hello frequent flier miles!

-In addition to founding Boston Public Speaking and San Diego Public Speaking, I'm also a co-founder and teacher at Boston Acting Classes.
+I'm also a co-founder and teacher at San Diego Acting Classes.
 My very talented husband, Art, and I run this together and have a blast.
-I've also taught acting at the Film/TV Department at Boston University's College of Communication, New York Film Academy and The Huntington Theatre Company.
-I received my MFA at the Actors Studio Drama School and I've acted in films, plays, and commercials.
+I've also taught acting at the Film/TV Department at Boston University, New York Film Academy, The Huntington Theatre Company and at Boston Acting Classes (a studio my husband and I ran for two decades).

 B E L L R O C K